Electronic Activists Publish Secretive Federal Court Docs

 Unlike most courts, where the majority of proceedings and rulings are a matter of public record, the Foreign Intelligence Surveillance Court operates with strict secrecy.

-EFF attorney Aaron Mackey told Courthouse News that the passage of the USA Freedom Act of 2015, after Edward Snowden’s revelations that the National Security Agency collected bulk data about U.S. citizens’ communications, should usher in a new, more transparent era for the court.
+Mackey said that the passage of the USA Freedom Act of 2015, after Edward Snowden’s revelations that the National Security Agency collected bulk data about U.S. citizens’ communications, should usher in a new, more transparent era for the court.

+“This court does not operate within the framework of traditional checks and balances we have in a constitutional republic,” Mackey said.